-Cacio & Pepe Recipe
+Cacio e Pepe Recipe

-Spaghetti Cacio & Pepe (Ingredients for 4 hungry mouths)
+Spaghetti Cacio & Pepe

-- 200g freshly grated Pecorino Romano cheese
+200g freshly grated Pecorino Romano cheese

-(TIP: Be very careful about the temperature of the water.
-If it is too warm, the cheese will coagulate separating the fat and creating gummy lumps.)
-The sauce should not be too liquid, as the sauce has to capture and coat every single piece of pasta!
-Put the sauce in a large bowl.
+Put the grated pecorino cheese in a food processor or hand blender and turn it on.
+Gradually and slowly add in the warm peppery water to the food processor until you get a smooth creamy sauce.
+Add a good dose of freshly cracked black pepper.
+Be very careful about the temperature of the water.
+If it is too warm, the cheese will form lumps.
+The sauce should not be too liquid, as the sauce has to capture and coat every bit of pasta.
+Put the smooth, thickened sauce into a large bowl.

 Once the pasta has reached the perfect “al dente” time, drain it and add to the bowl of sauce.
 Stir the pasta vigorously until cacio and pepe cream is perfectly mixed with the spaghetti.